Ruslan Demchak

-Ruslan Yevheniiovych Demchak (Руслан Євгенійович Демчак; born 5 July 1974) is a Ukrainian businessman, politician, and diplomat currently serving as counsellor to the embassy of Ukraine in South Korea.
+Ruslan Yevheniiovych Demchak (Руслан Євгенійович Демчак; born 5 July 1974) is a Ukrainian businessman, politician and diplomat.
 He previously served as a People's Deputy of Ukraine from 27 November 2014 to 29 August 2019, representing Ukraine's 18th electoral district.
 Demchak is a member of European Solidarity.

 Biography

 After graduating from school in 1991, Ruslan Demchak entered the Ukrainian Transport University, where he studied Mechanical Engineering until 1996.
 In 1997 Demchak started his studies of Accounting and Audit at the Interdisciplinary Institute of Management.
 In 2001 he was awarded an Economist diploma.

 From 2001 to 2005, Demchak studied at the National Academy of Public Administration, where he completed his master's thesis "State regulation of the stock market of Ukraine" at the department of economic theory and economic history and was awarded a Doctor of Philosophy in Public policy & Administration (PhD).

 In October 2009, Ruslan Demchak started his PhD at the National Institute for Strategic Studies.
 His thesis subject was "Fiscal decentralisation as a factor of economic security of the state."

 In December 2010, Demchak became a Chairman of the Federation of Employers of Kyiv (FEK).

 In November 2014, Ruslan Demchak was elected as a People's Deputy of Ukraine.
 In 2021 became the Counsellor for economic issues of the Embassy of Ukraine in the Republic of Korea.